pydata/xarray/doc/computation.rst

 .. tip::

    Note that rolling window aggregations are faster and use less memory when bottleneck_ is installed.
+This only applies to numpy-backed xarray objects.

 .. _bottleneck: https://github.com/kwgoodman/bottleneck/